-13. These two junction boxes, ARM J.B.3 (port) and ARM J.B.5 (starboard), are located in the wheel-bays, forward of the undercarriage girder and just inboard of the undercarriage pivot castings.
+12. These two junction boxes, ARM J.B.3 (port) and ARM J.B.5 (starboard), are located in the wheel-bays, forward of the undercarriage girder and just inboard of the undercarriage pivot castings.
 The removal of either of these boxes is as follows:-

-- (1) Render the aircraft electrically safe, as described in Group A.1. - (2) Gain access through the wheel-bay. - (3) Remove the junction box cover by releasing the four screws.

-- (4) Disconnect all the leads from the terminal blocks, insulate the ends and stow. - (5) Unscrew the four pillars holding the terminal blocks to the platform, Remove the terminal blocks from the wheel-bay.
+- (1) Render the aircraft electrically safe, as described in Group A.1. - (2) Gain access through the wheel-bay. - (3) Remove the junction box cover by releasing the four screws. - (4) Disconnect all the leads from the terminal blocks, insulate the ends and stow. - (5) Unscrew the four pillars holding the terminal blocks to the platform.
+Remove the blocks through the access door.